 So, what does “999.9” mean in gold?
-Also, occasionally you would see “24 karat” or “24 k” stamped somewhere as well, more often you will find it mentioned in a product description though.
+Also, occasionally you will see “24 karat” or “24 k” stamped somewhere as well.
+More often you will find “24 karat” mentioned in a product description though.

-Both, “999.9” and “24 karat”, mean the same thing.
-That gold is virtually at its maximum fineness or very close to being 100% pure gold.
-These are examples of two different systems used to show the fineness of gold (its purity).
+Both, “999.9” and “24 karat” mean the same thing.
+It means that gold is virtually at its maximum fineness or very close to being 100% pure gold.

 Although in the past there were several methods to indicate the purity of gold, these two systems are still used today.

-Intuitively, you probably have a general idea what “999.9” means, so let’s start with this first.
+Intuitively, you probably have a general idea what “999.9” means, so let’s start with it first.